Chapter 3 : They Don't Call it Firewhiskey for Nothing

 "Right, sorry," she chucked a peanut at him that hit him in the forehead.

 "Nice aim, Fritz," a voice very close behind me said.

-"We've got butterbeer, elderflower wine, orange fizz, or firewhiskey," SIrius listed for the entire group, too close to me for comfort, "who wants what?"
+"We've got butterbeer, elderflower wine, orange fizz, or firewhiskey," SIrius listed for the entire group, "who wants what?"

 Once everyone had their drinks, they all raised their glasses, but Lynn yelled halt before they'd even started.